 Book titles and blog post titles are often very different.
 Depending on what genre you are titling, you’ll use different tactics.
-In this post, we’ll go through several
+Here are strong strategies for each one:

 All of those bestselling books have titles that make it very clear what is inside their covers.
 They are upfront with what they plan to teach and offer you.